revankumarz/exoscout/README.md

 ### Agent layer (`exoscout/agent/`)

-An LLM orchestrator turns the four tools into an agentic loop: the model decides which tool to call, reacts to each result, and writes the final verdict.
+An LLM orchestrator turns the six tools into an agentic loop: the model decides which tool to call, reacts to each result, and writes the final verdict.
 It is **LLM-optional** - with an OpenAI-compatible endpoint it runs a ReAct loop;
 without one it falls back to a deterministic planner, so it always runs.

+Two guards keep the loop honest with small local models.
+Identical tool calls are **memoised within a run**, so a model that asks for the light curve three times pays for one MAST download rather than three.
+And if the step budget runs out while the model is still calling tools, ExoScout makes one final call with tools disabled, so a run always ends in a brief instead of silence.

 ```bash
 python agent_cli.py "TOI 700.01"                 # LLM if available